mech/Learning-Notes/FrontEnd/JavaScript/Flow.md

 What's the purpose of type checking?

+* After assigning a value to a variable, you're not allowed to change the type.
+JavaScript lets you do this, but it's a common cause of de-optimization in modern runtimes (V8's Ignition and TurboFan)
 * Let the team knows what types the function needs if you don't write JSDoc (no more `@param` and `@return`).
 * Throw type errors if components are not given required props (but leave props with default values as optional)
 * Type annotations provide a form of always-up-to-date [documentation](http://documentation.js.org/) for developers to understand unfamiliar code base.